 Use technology

-You can use software like brightwheel to create an anecdotal record of the child’s progress based on your photos and observations.
-Keeping anecdotal records can make it easier to track the children’s progress in each developmental domain so you can construct thorough progress report cards.
+Documenting a child’s progress digitally adds helpful context to your observations.
+You can use software like brightwheel to create an anecdotal record of the child’s progress based on your daily observations.
+Keeping anecdotal records makes it easier to track the children’s progress in each developmental domain, so you can construct thorough progress report cards without spending hours on administrative work.

 Document any areas of concern

-Areas of concern might include self-regulation or attention to task; however, if the situation is serious or time sensitive, such as challenging behaviors that may harm other children, notify parents immediately and communicate the entirety of the information in a meeting.
+If you notice that a child has areas of concern, you must document these and share them with families.
+Areas of concern might include self-regulation or attention to task.
+If the situation is serious or time-sensitive, such as challenging behaviors that may harm other children, notify families immediately and communicate the entirety of the information in a meeting.
+Generally, make families aware of any developmental concerns as they arise, so there are no surprises when you deliver your progress report card.

 Include personal touches

-Parents like to know that you’ve developed a genuine connection with their child.
+Families like to know that you have developed a genuine connection with their child.
 To properly demonstrate that, include something personal about each child in your progress report card.
+You might include a positive anecdote or discuss a talent or personality trait you have noticed.
+This demonstrates that you see their child as an individual.

 Finish on a positive note

 Conclude your progress reports with a section for goals and any next steps.
 Create goals with input from families and consider any important developmental milestones.
+You can also use this section as an opportunity to celebrate the achievements, big and small, that have occurred since the last progress report.

 Daycare report card templates